beatrice-occhiena/FaultResilient_SNNs_inRust/README.md

 }
 ```

-- The struct `Layer` represents a layer of neurons
+- `Layer` is a struct that represents a layer of neurons
 ```rust
 pub struct Layer<N> where N: Neuron + Clone + Send + 'static {
     neurons: Vec<N>,                // neurons in a layer